-Adaptation action BCR Action to adapt the project Assessment and to seize opportunities arising from anticipated or observed changes. workers and promotes sustainable forest management and soil and water conservation practices, fostering climate resilience.
-These actions help communities and authorities make informed decisions about land use and ecosystem protection. visited protected buffer areas around the project area, as well as the passive
+Adaptation action BCR Action to adapt the project Assessment anticipate negative effects resulting from climate change (recognition of vulnerability conditions) and to seize opportunities arising from anticipated or observed changes. align reforestation and conservation efforts with national policies and community interests.
+It provides training for workers and promotes sustainable forest management and soil and water conservation practices, fostering climate resilience.
+These actions help communities and authorities make informed decisions about land use and ecosystem protection. and interviews with Corporinoquia